 The British Antarctic Expedition, also known as the Terra Nova expedition, was Robert Falcon Scott’s second attempt at the Pole.
 His party reached it on 17 January 1912, a month after Amundsen.
 All five men in the Polar party died on the return journey.

-The Australian Antarctic Expedition , headed by Douglas Mawson, conducted scientific research, explored Antarctica’s interior and charted part of the coastline.
+The Australasian Antarctic Expedition , headed by Douglas Mawson, conducted scientific research, explored Antarctica’s interior and charted part of the coastline.